Press enter to search, esc to close

 Your personal data is being processed to enable us to provide legal advice to our client and may also be used in legal proceedings on behalf of our client.
-We are allowed to use your information because it is in the legitimate interests of our client under the terms and conditions of your loan or mortgage to do so.
-We also have to use your personal data to comply with our own legal and regulatory obligations.
+We are allowed to use your information because it is in the legitimate interests of our client under the terms and conditions of your mortgage and/ or loan and/or other finance agreement and/or guarantee and/or other security document to do so.
+We also have to use your personal data to comply with our own legal and regulatory obligations

-At TLT we take privacy seriously and will only use your personal information to assist our clients in administering your loan or mortgage account, carry out any obligations arising from the loan or mortgage agreement between you and our client, and provide related legal services to our client.
+At TLT we take privacy seriously and will only use your personal information to assist our clients in administering the mortgage and/ or loan and/or other finance agreement and/or guarantee and/or other security document, carry out any obligations arising from the mortgage and/ or loan and/or other finance agreement and/or guarantee and/or other security document between you and our client, and provide related legal services to our client.
 The information we collect about you will depend on the circumstances of the particular matter, but typically will include your contact details (name, address, date of birth, email address) and financial details (income and expenditure, mortgage payment history).
 In order to exercise our client's rights we may also need to process information which is very sensitive in nature, such as your health related details.
-We have a vulnerable customers policy which sets out how we handle sensitive information that you have volunteered to us or our client.
-A copy can be provided upon request.

 Information about you may be passed to us by third parties in the course of providing our legal services.
 Typically these sources include financial institutions (our client), other parties involved in the legal proceedings (for example where you have instructed a solicitor) and government bodies (such as HM Land Registry).
 We may also need to share your information with selected people or organisations when required to do so in the course of progressing the legal matter, or where we are obliged by law.
 This will include making disclosures to Court, other individuals that may be occupying your property, and legal counsel or other agents we use to obtain advice or assistance in the matter.
 If you or another party to the litigation is based outside of the UK, it may be necessary to make a cross-border transfer of personal data.